 Nettly Burn Renewable Energy Park

-Grupotec and REG Power Developments are developing proposals for a solar farm and Battery Energy Storage System (BESS) known as the Nettly Burn Renewable Energy Park.
-The proposals are at an early stage but because the project is for an electricity generating station likely to be in excess of 50MW of installed capacity, the determining authority for a subsequent application for consent will be the Scottish Government’s Energy Consents Unit.
+Grupotec and REG Power Developments are developing a proposal for a solar farm and battery energy storage system (BESS) known as the Nettly Burn Renewable Energy Park.
+Because the project is for an electricity generating station likely to be in excess of 50MW of installed capacity, the determining authority for any application for consent will be the Scottish Government’s Energy Consents Unit.

 In summary